IreStridori/prima_prova/README.md

 ### **1. Introduction**
-The project focuses on the development of a software which is capable of reading and structuring a FASTA file and perform different analysis on mitochondrial DNA sequences from multiple species, while providing to the user an interacting Web Interface.
+The project focuses on the development of a software which is capable of reading and structuring a FASTA file and perform different analysis on mitochondrial DNA sequences from multiple species, while providing to the user an interacting, user-friendly, Web Interface.
 The project also relies on scalability, so that the possibility to expand it in the future is concrete.

 ### **Technologies used**
 - Programming Language: Python (Pandas, Biopython and Flask libraries used)